-If you are a small charity or not-for-profit organisation, the records you must keep, and the legal returns that you must make are usually straightforward.
+Charities and not-for-profit organisation, usually have to keep pretty straight forward records and the legal returns.
 But there are strict guidelines that volunteers or non-professional people must abide by.

 At Clear Cut Accounts we realise that most charities and associations are run by a long line of volunteers or employees, many only fulfilling the role for a short period.
 With multiple handovers and personnel, records can become confused, as can the exact returns and processes that must be followed.